iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

 :::info

-Find the blog post introducing IOTA staking [here](https://blog.iota.org/introducing-iota-staking/).
+You can find the blog post introducing IOTA staking [here](https://blog.iota.org/introducing-iota-staking/).
-Find the announcement of the start of IOTA staking [here](https://blog.iota.org/iota-staking-start/).
+You can also find the announcement of the start of IOTA staking [here](https://blog.iota.org/iota-staking-start/).

+You should also know that:

+- Staking SMR for SMR will occur *after* the launch of Shimmer.
+- Additionally, Shimmer token staking in the shimmer network will not be available at launch.

 :::